 More information about our judges will be uploaded soon.

-Q. I’m interested in becoming an Artz Blitz sponsor for 2018, who should I contact?
+Q. I’m interested in becoming an Artz Blitz sponsor, who should I contact?

 A. Great!
 We’re always looking for new sponsors of any size or shape to help grow the competition, including gift vouchers and in-kind services.
 This year, new sponsorships enabled us to create two new creative writing categories and increase the prize money pool for creative writers.